Aiden971/aiden971.github.io/README.md

 ## 🧑‍💻 Experience

 **IT Analyst** @ [Orange Business](https://www.orange-business.com/en) _(Jan 2024 - Present)_ <br>
-An IT service provider for big companies like Puma, Louis Vuitton, Heinken, and many others.
+An IT service provider for big companies like Puma, Louis Vuitton, Heineken, and many others.
 - Specialized support in MS365 products and solutions.
 - Investigating technical problems such as wrong SMTP, hybrid joining, etc....
 - Specialized administration in Microsoft Entra ID and Intune Admin Center.